Skip to Main Content

 Refunding Excess Financial Aid or Overpayments

-Students expecting to receive a refund due to financial aid or an overpayment on thier student account, are able to have your funds deposited directly into thier personal bank account by enrolling in Direct Deposit in advance of the refund being issued.
-Enrollment is completed within our Student Account Center portal; the the same portal that provides online statements, processes online payments and manages monthly payment plans.
+Students expecting to receive a refund due to financial aid or an overpayment on their student account, are able to have your funds deposited directly into their personal bank account by enrolling in Direct Deposit in advance of the refund being issued.
+Enrollment is completed within our Student Account Center portal through TouchNet; the same portal that provides online statements, processes online payments and manages monthly payment plans.

 Click HERE to register your account for direct deposit.

-***Please note that if your financial aid refund is caused by a Federal Parent Plus Loan, direct deposit is not available for these funds.
-A check will be mailed to the borrower’s information listed on the FAFSA loan application.
+***Please note that if your financial aid refund is caused by a Federal Parent Plus Loan, direct deposit may not be available for these funds.
+A check may be mailed to the borrower’s information listed on the Parent PLUS Loan application.